 In this case, if only a fraction of countries condemned the US strikes or cast doubt on their validity, and most also have refrained from criticism, there was a significant number of countries - for the most part of the West and its allies - which supported the strikes.
 Thus, the EU pointed to the "clear intention to prevent and contain the spread of the deadly chemical weapons", stressing that the strikes were "limited and targeted."

-The advantage of the approach according to which the attacks were "illegal but legitimate" allegedly lies in the fact that it supports the normative force of the ban on the use of force - if you avoid the dangers of the misuse of power - at the same time it is carried out exclusively in response to humanitarian needs.
-In turn, his weakness is that he is essentially subjective, can lead to abuse and errors.
-So, intelligence may be wrong - as evidenced Chilcott investigate invasion of Iraq in 2003 year - especially if force is applied before will be carried out an independent investigation.
-It also undermines the prohibition on the use of force, giving collective action to sacrifice one-way and opened the door a self-proclaimed "global sheriffs."
+The advantage of the approach according to which the blows were "illegal but legitimate" is said to be that it supports the normative force of the ban on the use of force - if one avoids the danger of misuse of force - at the same time it is carried out exclusively in response to humanitarian needs.
+In turn, his weakness is that he is essentially subjective, can lead to abuse and error.
+Thus, intelligence may turn out to be erroneous - as evidenced by Chilcott's investigation into the invasion of Iraq in 2003, especially if force is applied before an independent investigation is conducted.
+He also undermines the ban on the use of force, giving collective action to a one-sided victim and opening the door to self-styled "global sheriffs."